owncloud/web/docs/testing/testing.md

 - helper functions at the bottom
 - tests in between

+We usually organize tests with nested `describe` blocks.
+If you would like to get feedback from the core team about the structure, scope and goals of your unit tests before actually writing some, we invite you to make a pull request with only `describe` blocks and nested `it.todo("put your test description here")` lines.

 ### E2E Tests (Playwright)

-Our end-to-end test suite is built upon [Playwright Framework](https://github.com/microsoft/playwright), which makes it easy to write tests, debug them and have them run cross-browser with minimal overhead.
+Our end-to-end test suite is built upon the [Playwright Framework](https://github.com/microsoft/playwright), which makes it easy to write tests, debug them and have them run cross-browser with minimal overhead.

 #### Prerequisites

-To run acceptance tests with Docker, please make sure you have the following tools installed:
+To run e2e tests with Docker, please make sure you have the following tools installed:

 - docker
-- docker-compose
+- docker-compose (if not already included in your docker installation)
 - pnpm
 - node

-Please also make sure to point `http://host.docker.internal/` to `127.0.0.1` by adding it to your hosts.
+Please also make sure to point `host.docker.internal` to `127.0.0.1` by adding it to your `/etc/hosts` file.

 #### Prepare & start web

-Bundle the web frontend, which then gets mounted into the respective backends.
-It also gets recompiled on changes.
+Bundle the web frontend with the following command:

 ```shell
 $ pnpm build:w
 ```

+Our compose setup automatically mounts it into an oC10 and oCIS backend, respectively.
+Web also gets recompiled on changes.

 #### Start Docker